-The accompanying non-consolidated financial statements have been audited by Graham Mathew Professional Corporation, authorized to practice public accounting by The Institute of Chartered Accountants of Ontario, who are engaged by the Board of Directors and whose appointment was ratified at the annual meeting of the policyholders.
+The accompanying non-consolidated financial statements have been audited by Graham Mathew Professional Corporation, authorized to practise public accounting by the Chartered Professional Accountants of Ontario, who are engaged by the Board of Directors and whose appointment was ratified at the annual meeting of the policyholders.
 The auditors have access to the Audit Committee, without management present, to discuss the results of their work.
-Their report dated January 23, 2013 expresses their qualified opinion on the Company's 2012 financial statements.
+Their report dated January 23, 2014 expresses their unqualified opinion on the Company's 2013 financial statements.

-Donald J. Davidson, CIP President & CEO
+Jeff Whiting, CIP President & CEO